Saurabh Sihag

 March, 2024 Paper on 'Transferability of coVariance Neural Networks' accepted at IEEE Journal of Selected Topics in Signal Processing (JSTSP) Special Series on AI in Signal & Data Science.

-September, 2023 Paper on 'Explainable Brain Age Prediction using coVariance Neural Networks' accepted at NeurIPS.
+September, 2023 Paper on 'Explainable Brain Age Prediction using coVariance Neural Networks' accepted at NeurIPS, 2023.

 June, 2023 Paper on 'Learning Graph Structure from Convolutional Mixtures' accepted at Transactions on Machine Learning Research.